KristoforMaynard/EmacsTabstops/README.md

     + never: don't convert spaces -> tabs on save

     If conversion is done, the tabs are replaced with spaces again after the buffer is saved.
+  - `emacs_tabstops_all_to_tabs`: {true, false} When converting to tabs, control whether or not all indentation spaces of tabstop width are converted to tabs.
+If false, only regions where tabs were converted to spaces are converted back.
+(Default: false)
   - `emacs_tabstops_skip_filetypes`: List of file types to ignore when loading/saving.
 You can still call this plugin by hand for these files.
 (Default: ['Python', 'Cython', 'Makefile', 'Makefile.am'])

 Usage
 -----

   - Use convert_on_{load,save} settings to do conversions automatically.
-  - Command are available in the pallette as "EmacsTabstops: *"
+  - Commands are available in the pallette as "EmacsTabstops: *"
   - Toggling between tabs and spaces can also be done via the shortcut <`cmd` + `alt` + `tab`>
   - To go only tabs -> spaces, use <`cmd` + `alt` + `shift` + `tab`>